-- Click on the Assets heading in the Layers Panel.
+- Click on the Assets tab in the left sidebar.

 - Or, use the Keyboard Shortcuts:

-- Private to this File: Components that you created in this File, but didn't publish to the Team Library.
+- Private to this file: Components you created in this file, but didn't publish to the Team Library.

 - Enabled Libraries: Any default Libraries that anyone has enabled in a Team or Organization.

 Tip!
-If you use a slash-separated naming convention, we will group those Components together. e.g.
+If you use a slash-separated naming convention, we will group those components together in the Instance menu. e.g.

-You can view the selected Component in Instance section in the Properties Panel.
+You can view the selected Component in Instance section in the Design tab.

 - How you have named the Component. e.g. We will display

-- We have created a Page for the Left Sidebar.
-The will house all our Components related to that sidebar.
+- We have created a page for the Left Sidebar.
+The page will house all our components related to that sidebar.